 Class membres should benefit from cell surplus.
 My contact with Hepc was from a blood transfusion (1987) who was to blame?

 Clearly there was neglect in the medical system.

-Living with itchy skin-open sores that head in time and stort all over again disease specialist.
-Dr. G. Gamble.
-Shunder Bay.
-My liver enzymes had visen.
+Living with itchy skin-open sores that head in time and stort all over again

-Blood on clothing & bedding is distressing and has Changed many plans for my service years July 14 was my Check up date with injectious
+Blood on clothing & bedding is distressing and has Changed many plans for my service years